 - Adjust the date range as needed

-- Click Search
+- Click the Search button

 The analysis process will be unique to your business, but in general, the more data you collect on customer transactions, the more helpful these results will be.
 For example, if you pass cardholder names or email addresses with transactions, you can often spot fake ones easily.

-For example, if you find that 40% of your declines are coming from BINs connected to the same bank, you could then contact the bank to see if they have had any processing issues that would explain the declines.
+For example, if you find that 40% of your declines are coming from BINs connected to the same bank, you could contact the bank to see if they have had any processing issues that would explain the declines.